Bioinformatics. Evolution. Environment. Genomics.

 Picture

-Environmental monitoring: we are currently using eDNA to monitor biodiversity in the Merrimack River and also the Concord River in association with an alewife migration monitoring program led by the Lowell Parks & Conservation Trust.
+We are currently using eDNA in an environmental monitoring project on the Merrimack watershed, also in association with an alewife migration monitoring program led by the Lowell Parks & Conservation Trust.

 • HOME